Adam-trny/Python-Maze-Game/README.md

 # Python-Maze-Game
-In this project, I will be creating a Python Maze Game.
-I'll learn how to design mazes, control characters, and introduce obstacles.
-It's all about coding a fun and challenging maze adventure.
-Can I navigate through my own maze creation?
-Let's get started!
+This project entails the creation of a Python Maze Game.
+The primary objectives are to develop intricate maze designs, establish precise control over character movements, and introduce challenging obstacles.
+The focus is on crafting a captivating and intellectually stimulating maze adventure.
+The overarching question revolves around the capacity to navigate through the mazes meticulously crafted.
+The project initiation beckons, marking the commencement of this coding endeavor.